errata-ai/vale.sh/content/en/docs/topics/config/index.md

 `CommentDelimiters` allow you to override standard, HTML comment delimiters (`<!-- -->`).

-Custom comment delimiters are useful when using non-standard formats which do not allow HTML-style comments.
+Custom comment delimiters are useful when using non-standard markup which do not allow HTML-style comments.

 ```ini
 [*.md]